BenWiederhake/steppow/README.md

 - Bonus: Easy way to determine progress
 - Bonus: Free Software

-Simple-pow implements all of these aspects as a Proof of Concept.
+Steppow implements all of these aspects as a Proof of Concept.

 ## Table of Contents